KuroNgo/shop_erp_be/README.md

 ## Run Programming
 How to run this project?
 We can run this Go Backend Clean Architecture project with or without Docker.
 Here, I am providing both ways to run this project.
+**For security reasons, you need to rename example.env to app.env and customize this file accordingly**

 #### Run without Docker
 - Create a file .env similar to .env.example at the root directory with your configuration.